magomimmo/modern-cljs/doc/tutorial-05.md

 }"]
 ```

-Oops, the `init` function assigned as the value for the `window` `onload`
+Oops, the `init` function assigned as the value for the `window`
-property is not the one we just defined, but the `init` function we
+`onload` property is not the one we previously assigned to it,, but
-defined for `shoppingForm`.
+the `init` function we defined for `shoppingForm`.

 What just happened has to do with the CLJS/Google Closure Compiler
 pair.
-They gets every CLJS file from `:source-paths` we set in the
+They get every CLJS file from the `:source-paths` we set in the
-very [first tutorial][10] and compiles all of them into the single
+very [first tutorial][10] and compile all of them into the single
 `js/main.js` file we set in the same tutorial.

 To temporarily solve this problem, evaluate the `init` function in